thisdougb/health/README.md

 consume that json ouput, using it for alerting, graphs, logs, etc.

-Using a standard metrics output across all app services, means it is trivial to build a dashboard that auto-discoveres any container.
+Using a standard metrics output across all app services, means it is trivial to build a dashboard that auto-discovers any container.

 The intention is that this package is used in a similar way to /proc on *nix systems.
 It is the responsibility of the metrics consumer to